 Depart south from staging area on maintained forest roads with interspersed moderate trails.
 Gas and Lunch near Killington, VT.

-Beautiful twisty forest roads and a few more small trails lead us to our lodge for the night; a rustic, but quaint 200-year-old stagecoach stop.
+Beautiful twisty forest roads and a few more small trails lead us to our lodge for the night.

 Fresh campfire meal prepared over an open flame pit bbq

 After a re-fuel of caffeine, protein and petrol at the local Country Store we jump right into some exciting trail riding.
 We pop out of the forest for a hot lunch at the Grafton store before heading back into one of our favorite state forests.